vl4ds/Documentation/getting-started/first-smartapp.rst

 Also, note that both ``installed()`` and ``updated()`` call a method named ``initialize()``.
 Since both ``installed()`` and ``upated()`` typically both create subscriptions or schedules, we can reduce code duplication by using a helper method.

-Finally, a note about the ``log`` statement.
-SmartThings does not currently provide a debugger within the IDE.
-We can use the built-in ``log()`` method to log information that may be useful for debugging our SmartApp.
+We also use the built-in logger (``log``) to log information.
+SmartThings does not currently have a debugger within the IDE, so use the ``log()`` method to log information that might be useful for debugging.
+The logs are available by clicking *Live Logging* at the top of the IDE.

-Also note that we reference a variable named ``settings`` in our log statement.
+Finally, note that we reference a variable named ``settings`` in our log statement.
 Remember the preference inputs we defined?
 Every preference input gets stored in a read-only map called ``settings``.
 We can get the values of the various inputs by indexing into the ``settings`` map with the name of the input (e.g., ``settings.theswitch``).

 Now that you understand the purpose and importance of the ``installed()`` and ``updated()`` methods, we need to subscribe to any events that we are interested in.
-In our case, we need to know when the contact sensor reports that it is open.
+In our case, we need to know when the motion sensor reports that it detected motion.

 In the editor, update the ``initialize()`` method with this:

 .. code-block:: groovy

     def initialize() {
-        subscribe(thedoor, "contact.open", doorOpenHandler)
+        subscribe(themotion, "motion.active", motionDetectedHandler)
     }

-The ``subscribe()`` method accepts three parameters: The thing we want to subscribe to (``thedoor``), the specific attribute and its state we care about (``"contact.open"``), and the name of the method that should be called when this event happens.
+The ``subscribe()`` method accepts three parameters: The thing we want to subscribe to (``themotion``), the specific attribute and its state we care about (``"motion.active"``), and the name of the method that should be called when this event happens.

 How do you know what attribute and what state we can subscribe to?
 We refer to the :ref:`capabilities_taxonomy` to find out the available attributes the capability supports.
-In the case of the Contact Sensor capability, we see that it supports the ``"contact"`` attribute.
-In this case, it has two discreet possible values - "open" and "closed".
+In the case of the Motion Sensor capability, we see that it supports the ``"motion"`` attribute.
+In this case, it has two discreet possible values - "active" and "inactive".

-Since the ``"contact"`` attribute value is either open or closed, we can subscribe to either of those specific changes by using the format ``"<attribute>.<value>"``.
-This will cause the specified event handler method to be called any time the ``"contact"`` attribute value changes to ``"open"`` (the door opens).
+Since the ``"motion"`` attribute value is either active or inactive, we can subscribe to either of those specific changes by using the format ``"<attribute>.<value>"``.
+This will cause the specified event handler method to be called any time the ``"motion"`` attribute value changes to ``"active"`` (motion is detected).

 Now that we've created our subscription, we need to define the event handler method.